 As my traffic started to grow and I started making money, I began to realize that there could actually be an opportunity here.
 That I could make blogging not just a hobby that allowed me to travel but a legitimate career in the travel industry.

 3. Would you still recommend that people start a travel blog in 2020?

 Absolutely!
 Travel is on pause, but it’s not going away.
 And the industry is always looking for fresh perspectives and unique content.
 There’s always room for more if you’re willing to put in the work — because it is a lot of work.
 Fun work, but work nonetheless.
 There’s no getting rich quick overnight here.

 The best part about the growth of travel blogging is that we can now hear from so many different people who may not have had a voice in traditional travel media.
 There’s no barrier to entry, so anyone can dive in and share their thoughts, advice, and experiences.
 It’s led to a much more diverse and rich industry — and there is always room for more voices.

-Read this post all about how to start travel blog and make sure you have a look at the Superstar Blogging course run by Matt if you feel out of your depth.
-It is a great tool for beginner bloggers who have no idea where to start.
+Read this post all about how to start travel blog.
+It is a great article for beginner bloggers who have no idea where to start!

 4. What are you working on at the moment?

 Right now, since the travel world is on pause, we’re focusing on updating old contents since that’s a task that always gets pushed to the back burner.
 We’re also working on TravelCon, our annual travel conference, that has been moved from May to September due to the pandemic.